 Jerky meat is a type of meat that is dried and trimmed into small strips.
-It is very popular in the USA and certain other parts of the world.
-The problem with jerky is that only certain brands take measures to prevent bacterial growth, for example by adding salt of curing the meat in hot temperatures.
+It is very popular in the USA and in certain other parts of the world.
+The problem with jerky is that only certain brands take measures to prevent bacterial growth, for example by adding salt to cure the meat in hot temperatures.
 Unprocessed jerky, however, comes with tons of bacteria on it.
 Including the harmful ones!

-By giving unprocessed jerky to your cat, she’s at risk for developing intestinal diseases from Salmonella and other nasty bugs.
+By giving unprocessed jerky to your cat, she’s at risk for developing intestinal diseases like Salmonella and others.
 This is probably not in your best interest; vomiting and diarrhea are not exactly fun to deal with..